sodascience/metasyn/docs/source/metasyn_in_detail.rst

    <br>

 .. note::
-  See the :doc:`/usage/exporting_metaframes` page for information on *how* to export and load MetaFrame to and from JSON files.
+  See the :doc:`/usage/saving_metaframes` page for information on *how* to save and load MetaFrame to and from JSON files.

 Data generation
 ^^^^^^^^^^^^^^^^